Skip to main content

 Labor conditions in Bangladesh directly relate to this growth in the tea sector, with plantation workplaces reducing in both safety and proper compensation.
 These plantations follow precedent set by colonialism, perpetuating the same systemic violence against tea plantation workers.

-While Hosan et al. evaluate Bangladesh’s change in land use over ten years, they do not discuss the previous owners, and if any instances were examples of land grabbing.
-Khan and Lasslett analyze community resistance in Bangladesh against land grabs, instead seeing how tea workers successfully stopped the state from confiscating land.[6]
+While Hosan et al. evaluate Bangladesh’s change in land use over ten years, they do not discuss the previous owners or if any instances were examples of land grabbing.
+Khan and Lasslett analyze community resistance in Bangladesh against land grabs, seeing how tea workers successfully stopped the state from confiscating land.[6]
 In the case study, tea plantation workers resisted Duncan Brothers (Bangladesh), a UK owned tea production company, from gaining tenure over 512 acres that had previously been used by the workers to grow crops to feed themselves.
 In 2014, a newspaper article alerted the workers to this potential.
 They quickly mobilized and created a committee consisting of them and the workers from 23 neighboring gardens or plantations.
 The participants called this a movement: scheduled strikes during part of the workday everyday, visible sit ins, continuous petitions to legislators, educational/cultural events about working conditions, and more.
-This resulted in the successful resistance against this land grab.
+This resulted in the successful resistance against the Duncan Brothers land grab.
 Marginalized communities like tea plantation workers are able to resist owner and state powers when they can rely on sustained force when the numbers, determination, and political confidence are in their favor.
-This mobilization of tea workers operated entirely within the workers themselves, and did not go through any union route.
-Self motivated resistance was successful, but only because of the large, diverse, and sustained effort.
+This mobilization of tea workers operated entirely within the workers themselves, and did not go through any formalized labor union.
+Unlike this mobilization, a formalized labor union is an organization of workers with the goal of improving their employment conditions, and often have a designated representation for negotiations.
+This instance of self motivated resistance was successful, but only because of the large, diverse, and sustained effort.

 Annotate